LinuxCommandLibrary

 TLDR

-Remove a file from all commits
+Remove file from history

-$ git filter-branch --tree-filter 'rm [[-f|--force]] [file]' HEAD
+$ git filter-branch --tree-filter 'rm -f [file]' HEAD

 copy

-$ git filter-branch --env-filter 'GIT_AUTHOR_EMAIL=[new_email]' HEAD
+$ git filter-branch --env-filter 'GIT_AUTHOR_EMAIL="[new@email]"' HEAD

 copy

-$ git filter-branch --tree-filter 'rm [[-rf|--recursive --force]] [folder]' HEAD
+$ git filter-branch -f --tree-filter '[command]' HEAD

 copy